weavora/mink-extra-context/README.md

 ```

 Step 4.
-Add MinkExtraContext to your FeatureContent
+Add MinkExtraContext to your FeatureContext

 ```php